========================================

 Welcome to your own little Astra world!

-This project was developed with a focus on clarity, simplicity, and educational value.
-Rather than attempting to recreate the complexity of established operating systems, the goal of this kernel is to strip away unnecessary abstractions and present a clean, understandable codebase for anyone interested in the "bare metal" foundations of computing.
+I am developing this project with a focus on clarity, simplicity, and educational value.
+Rather than trying to recreate the complexity of available operating systems, the goal of this kernel is to strip away unnecessary abstractions and present a clean, understandable codebase for anyone interested in the "bare metal" foundations of computing.

-Through the implementation of kernel bootstrapping, direct hardware communication, and basic user interaction, AstraKernel demonstrates how fundamental OS components come together.
-The project showcases how modern C best practices can be utilized in a systems programming context to create code that is maintainable, portable, and robust, while still being accessible to those new to kernel development.
-The design of this kernel emphasizes modularity and extensibility, allowing developers to easily add new features or modify existing ones.
+Through the implementation of kernel bootstrapping, direct hardware communication, and basic user interaction, this project demonstrates how fundamental OS components come together.
+AstraKernel showcases how modern C best practices can be utilized in a systems programming context to create code that is maintainable, portable, and robust, while still being accessible to those new to kernel development.
+The design of this kernel pushes on modularity and extensibility, allowing developers to easily add new features or modify existing ones.
 This makes it ideal for educational purposes, as it provides a clear structure that can be followed and built upon.

 It is my hope that AstraKernel will not only serve as a foundation for those wishing to understand kernel development, but also inspire curiosity and confidence in exploring lower-level aspects of computer systems.
 The project is open source and available on GitHub, where you can find the source code, documentation, and instructions for building and running the kernel in QEMU.